UrbanAnalyst/docs/src/variables.md

 ## Bicycle infrastructure

-The bicycle infrastructure measures the proportion of all possible journeys from each point out to a fixed distance of five kilometres that travel along dedicated bicycle infrastructure.
+The bicycle infrastructure variable measures the proportion of all possible journeys from each point out to a fixed distance of five kilometres that travel along dedicated bicycle infrastructure.
 Travel is calculated using a bicycle-specific algorithm that only extends along ways unsuitable for bicycle travel where no alternatives exist.

 The weighting scheme used adds total distances for all portions of travel along designated cycleways that are separated from vehicular traffic.
 Portions of